Skip to main content

 What to expect if you are diagnosed with rheumatoid arthritis

-Treatment of RA involves immunosuppressants — medicines that decrease inflammation caused by the immune system.
+Treatment of RA involves immunosuppressants — medicines that decrease inflammation caused by your immune system.
 Common examples include:

 The bottom line

-Rheumatologists diagnose rheumatoid arthritis (RA) using clues from symptoms and physical exam findings.
-Blood and imaging tests can provide extra clues, but no single test can confirm or rule out a diagnosis of RA.
+Rheumatologists diagnose rheumatoid arthritis (RA) using clues from your symptoms and physical exam findings.
+Blood tests and imaging can provide extra clues, but no single test can confirm or rule out a diagnosis of RA.
 If you have symptoms of RA, discuss your concerns with a healthcare professional.
 The sooner you’re diagnosed, the sooner you can start treatment.
-And the sooner you start treatment, the sooner you’ll feel better.
+And the sooner you start treatment, the sooner you’ll start feeling better.

 why trust our exports reliability shield